Disclosures required under Guernsey Financial Services Commission’s Conduct of Business Rules and other Laws.

 This information on this website is for your information only and should be considered an offer or a solicitation for the purchase or sale of any investment, nor should it be considered as a guide to investing or recommendation.
 Any prices or valuations indicated are as of the date indicated.
 Whilst we endeavour to update this on a reasonable basis, however, there may be restrictions or reasons that prevent us from doing so at any such time.

-To the best of our knowledge all information on this website is considered to be reliable, however, RAW Wealth makes no guarantee as to the accuracy or completion of any such information and therefore should not be relied upon before making any decisions.
+To the best of our knowledge all information on this website is considered to be reliable, however, the Manager makes no guarantee as to the accuracy or completion of any such information and therefore should not be relied upon before making any decisions.
 All content on the website is subject to change at any moment.

 Potential and prospective investors are responsible for compliance with all applicable laws and regulation of any relevant jurisdiction, as well as ensuring they possess all relevant information pertinent to each investment opportunity.
 Any potential or prospective investor is responsible for taking financial, legal and tax advice as is appropriate.
 1818 Venture Capital does not provide such advice to clients.

 Account – the Account maintained by the Manager for the Client.